appertly/hphpdoc/README.md

 ## Usage

-You can view a list of all command line options with the `-h` or `--help` flags, or by simply calling the executable on its own.
+You can view a list of all command line options with the `-h` or `--help` flags, or by simply calling the `hphpdoc` executable with no arguments.

 ```
 Usage:  hphpdoc [options] [--] [args...]